FelixLiucumc/p8105_mortality.github.io/p8105_proposal.md

 # 3. The motivation for this project:

 Predictors of in-hospital mortality in patients with heart failure admitted to the intensive care unit (ICU) remain unclear.
-We aimed to develop and validate a predictive model for all-cause in-hospital mortality in patients with heart failure admitted to the ICU.
+Aimed to lay a solid foundation for Survival Analysis, deepen our understanding of Mortality, we conducted a comprehensive research based on the patient’s Mortality factors dataset.
+Although this dataset belongs to cross-sectional study, we still can dig out some key patterns that affect Mortality and detect abnormal characteristics that indicate the death sign at the early stage.

 # 4. The intended final products: